 No. Noteworthy output name 1 National guidelines for tuberculosis management including standard operating procedures (SOPs) for external quality assurance (EQA) 2 Standard operating procedure (SOP) for external quality assurance (EQA) using the lot quality assurance system (LQAS), including monitoring/supervision 3 Chagas disease control (preparation, attack, and surveillance phases) implementation model applicable across Central America 4 Biosafety Level 3 laboratory and its maintenance system established at the University Teaching Hospital, the Ministry of Health, Zambia 5 Production and distribution systems for locally produced quality, affordable alcohol hand sanitizers 6 Comprehensive research and training capacity for infectious disease control at the Noguchi Memorial Institute for Medical Research 7 Hospitals, Centers for Disease Control and Prevention (CDCs) and emergency care centers with improved functions 8 277 trained laboratory technicians from 64 countries 9 National laboratory network built around the National Institute of Hygiene and Epidemiology (NIHE) in Hanoi 10 More than 1700 human resources developed by participants (from 92 countries) in tuberculosis training organized in Japan for nearly 60 years 11 Human resources for effective antimicrobial resistance (AMR) and medical infectious disease control including COVID-19 12 Biosafety Level 3 laboratories 13 Health workers trained for surveys specified by the Pacific Programme to Eliminate Lymphatic Filariasis (PacELF) 14 Rapid diagnostic kits for the detection of Ebola virus disease 15 Diagnosis and treatment manuals of the Clinic Hospital of the university of Campinas, including knowledge and experience in fungal diseases and rapid testing methods for fungal detection 16 Portuguese manuals for DNA microarray, loop-mediated isothermal amplification (LAMP), β -glucan determination, antifungal susceptibility testing, and real-time polymerase chain reaction (RT-PCR) methods 17 Diagnostic techniques for infectious diseases (including COVID-19) 18 Lead compounds developed through joint research between Japan and Indonesia 19 Measles-rubella combined vaccines domestically produced in Vietnam achievements at different performance levels.
-The figure evaluations.
-Meanwhile, various relevant departments on the right shows at which level in the logic model the point out that many successful projects were screened knowledge lessons identified through this study could out by the screening criteria for this study.
-As evaluation contribute to project achievements.
-This illustrates that six results may vary depending on the perspective of analysis, of the seven knowledge lessons drawn in this study are we are planning to continue evaluations and discussions with relevant departments to increase the efficiency and related to activities and able to increase the attainment effectiveness of JICA's Initiative for Global Health and levels of outputs (in both quality and quantity).
-In other words, knowledge lessons at this level can contribute to Medicine. the production of noteworthy high-quality outputs.
+The figure on the right shows at which level in the logic model the knowledge lessons identified through this study could contribute to project achievements.
+This illustrates that six of the seven knowledge lessons drawn in this study are related to activities and able to increase the attainment levels of outputs (in both quality and quantity).
+In other words, knowledge lessons at this level can contribute to the production of noteworthy high-quality outputs.
 The illustration also indicates that these noteworthy outputs eventually make it possible to achieve the project purpose and overall goal.